 Inspired by this story?

-For more information about our range of courses within the School of Law, Criminology and Government please visit the school page.
+For more information about our range of courses within the School of Society and Culture please visit the school page.

 Want to find similar alumni?

 If you would like to find out what other relevant alumni are currently doing, please visit the business, law, logistics and management interest area.